wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_linux.rst

-        For additional deployment options, like agent name, agent group, and registration password, see :ref:`deployment variables <deployment_variables_apt>` section.
+        For additional deployment options, like agent name, agent group, and registration password, see :ref:`deployment variables <deployment_variables_linux>` section.